carlosplanchon/firmauy/src/firmauy/data/PROVENANCE.md

 - **Root (`acrn.pem`)**: published by AGESIC/UCE at `https://www.uce.gub.uy/acrn/acrn.cer`
   (still reachable at the time of writing).
-- **Intermediate (`mica.pem`)**: originally published by the Ministerio del Interior at `https://ca.minterior.gub.uy/certificados/MICA.cer`.
-That server has been **decommissioned** (returns HTTP 501), and AGESIC's accredited-providers page still points at the dead URL, so the bundled copy was obtained from the public Certificate Transparency log (`https://crt.sh/?d=29172099`) and confirmed byte-identical to a copy that validates a real cédula chain.
+- **Intermediate (`mica.pem`)**: published by the Ministerio del Interior at `https://ca.minterior.gub.uy/certificados/MICA.cer`.
+The bundled copy was obtained from the public Certificate Transparency log (`https://crt.sh/?d=29172099`) and confirmed byte-identical to a copy that validates a real cédula chain, so the source is interchangeable under the fingerprint pin.
 The two certificates are byte-for-byte identical to those fingerprints.

 To refresh or override these at runtime, use `firmauy fetch-cas` (re-downloads, with a crt.sh fallback), `firmauy fetch-cas --from-file <pem>`, or `verify-* --ca-file <pem>`.